 Executive Vice President of Real Estate, Express, LLC, Columbus, OH, United States

-In his role as executive vice president of real estate for Express, a publicly held, dual-gender fashion brand, Doug Tilson sets the strategic direction for store locations and real estate strategy across the U.S., Canada and Puerto Rico.
+In his role as executive vice president of real estate for Express, a publicly held, dual-gender fashion brand, Douglas Tilson sets the strategic direction for store locations and real estate strategy across the U.S., Canada and Puerto Rico.
 He also oversees store design and construction, as well as real estate and legal matters.
-Before this, Tilson was senior vice president of leasing at Steiner & Associates, a commercial real estate developer that specializes in new town center concepts.
-From 1999 to 2005, Tilson was senior vice president of real estate for Tween Brands, and he also held several senior real estate positions with Limited Brands.
+Before this, Mr. Tilson was senior vice president of leasing at Steiner & Associates, a commercial real estate developer that specializes in new town center concepts.
+From 1999 to 2005, he was senior vice president of real estate for Tween Brands and also held several senior real estate positions with Limited Brands.